-- 1. This adjusted standard applies only to BEMA Film Systems, Inc.'s (BEMA) two existing central impression presses and only to the extent that the presses are being used for printing on plastic, such as polypropylene, polyester, cellophane and polyethylene ("high-slip"), and does not apply to any printing operations on other substrates. - 2.
-BEMA may apply any coating or ink with volatile organic material (VOM) content less than or equal to eighty-two (82%) percent by weight of the coating and ink (minus water and any compounds that are specifically exempted from the definition of VOM) on a monthly-weighted average basis.
+- 1. This adjusted standard applies to one existing central impression press operated by Vonco Products, Inc. (VONCO) at its Lake Villa, Illinois facility, only to the extent that the press is being used for printing on plastic, such as polypropylene, polyester, cellophane and polyethylene ("high-slip"), and does not apply to any printing operations on other substrates. - 2.
+VONCO, may apply any coating or ink, with volatile organic material (VOM) content less than or equal to 82% by weight of the coating and ink (minus water and any compounds that are specifically exempted from the definition of VOM) on a monthly-weighted average basis.
 Compliance with this limitation must be demonstrated through the applicable coating and ink analysis test methods and procedures specified in 35 Ill.
 Adm.
-Code 218.105(a) and the recordkeeping requirements specified in condition (4) below. - 3.
-For purposes of establishing an Emissions Reduction Marketing System (ERMS) baseline for BEMA, its actual emissions from the appropriate baseline seasonal allotment period will be adjusted downward to reflect usage of coatings and inks containing no more than seventy-two percent (72%) VOM by weight of the coatings and inks (minus water and any compounds that are specifically exempted from the definition of VOM) applied. - 4.
-BEMA shall collect and record the following information each day for the printing presses subject to this adjusted standard and maintain such information at BEMA's Elmhurst printing facility for a period of five years: - A) The name and identification number of each coating and ink applied;
+Code 218.105(a) and the recordkeeping requirements specified in condition (4) below.

-- B) The VOM content and the weight of each coating and ink applied; - C) The monthly-weighted average VOM content of all coating and inks applied.
+- 3. For purposes of establishing an Emissions Reduction Market System (ERMS) baseline for VONCO, its actual emissions from the appropriate baseline seasonal allotment period will be adjusted downward to reflect usage of coatings and inks containing no more than 72% VOM by weight of the coatings and inks (minus water and any compounds that are specifically exempted from the definition of VOM) applied. - 4.
+VONCO shall collect and record the following information each day for the printing press subject to this adjusted standard and maintain such information at VONCO's Lake Villa printing facility for a period of five years: - a) The name and identification number of each coating and ink as applied; - b) The VOM content and the weight of each coating and ink as applied; - c) The monthly-weighted average VOM content of all coating and inks as applied.

-Any record showing violation of this adjusted standard shall be reported by sending a copy of such record to the Agency within 30 days following the occurrence of this violation.
+Any record showing violation of this adjusted standard shall be reported by sending a copy of such record to the Illinois Environmental Protection Agency (AGENCY) within 30 days following the occurrence of this violation.